At last, after many, many delays, for very differing reasons, The Grand Egyptian Museum will be opening soon… by February 2024 at the latest.

 After making good progress, serious delays occurred during the Covid pandemic.
 Then at the start of 2021 it was announced that it will take “four to six months” in 2021 to install approximately 100,000 artefacts, including 3,000 from the tomb of Tutankhamun.

-Construction of The GEM has taken eight years so far, with the opening delayed several times.
+Construction of The GEM has taken many years so far, with the opening delayed several times.
 It was pushed back from late 2020 to 2021 and then 2022 in light of the coronavirus outbreak.

 Egypt Transported 22 Mummies in Elaborate Parade to Celebrate New Museum in Cairo.
 Mummies, including Ramses II and Queen Hatshepsut, will now live at Egypt’s new National Museum of Egyptian Civilization.
 The mummies made their way through Cairo in an elaborate over the Easter weekend to celebrate their new resting place at the National Museum of Egyptian Civilization.